stla/kantorovich/cran-comments.md

 ## Release summary

-This is my first submission.
+This is the first submission.

 ## Test environments